Stratcomm Africa donates to communities affected by the Akosombo Dam spillage | Ghana News Agency

 Accra, Dec.
-23, GNA – Stratcomm Africa has supported Citi FM/Citi TV’s “OperationRebuild” project in respect of communities affected by the spillage from the Akosombo Dam with GH₵30,000.
+23, GNA – Stratcomm Africa has supported Citi FM/Citi TV’s “OperationRebuild” project in respect of communities affected by the spillage from the Akosombo Dam with GH₵30,000.00.

 The Company this year chose in place of its annual Praise Jam to make a Praise Offering into Citi FM/Citi TV’s “OperationRebuild” project.